hydro-lab/hydro-lab.github.io/fessa.md

 ---
 # Field Environmental Science in South Africa
 ## Short-Term Study Abroad
-The *Center for Global Engagement* oversees the application and enrollment of the program.
+The *Center for Global Engagement* oversees the [application and enrollment](https://www.duq.edu/academics/study-abroad) of the program (coming soon).

 ## ENVI 405 Syllabus
 *4 credits*